 MARKET VALUE OF STOCK.
 The stock of publicly held companies is traded on organized exchanges.
 The dollar prices per share are established by the interaction between buyers and sellers.
-In general, the prices set by the marketplace tend to
+In general, the prices set by the marketplace tend to follow the trend of a company's earnings and dividends.
+But factors beyond a company's control, such as international turmoil, changes in interest rates, and the outcome of a presidential election, may cause day-to-day fluctuations in market prices.

 The volume of trading on national and international exchanges is heavy.
-Shares in excess of a billion are often traded daily on the New York Stock Exchange (NYSE) alone.
-For each listed stock, the Wall Street Journal Online reports the total volume of stock traded for a given day, the high and the low prices for the day (now in decimals), the closing market price, and the net change for the day.
-A recent listing for PepsiCo is shown.
+Shares in excess of 800 million are often traded daily on the New York Stock Exchange alone.
+For each listed stock, the financial press reports the total volume of stock traded for a given day, the high and low price for the day (now in decimals), the closing market price, and the net change for the day.
+A recent listing for Disney is shown below.

-Stock Volume High Low Close Net Change PepsiCo 2,942,400 48.88 47.31 47.50 -0.10
+Stock Volume High Low Close Net Change Disney 4,700,600 18.46 18.00 18.18 -0.13